gutmann/coarray_icar/README.md

 TODO: The CMake files need adjusting for building with non-GNU compilers.

 ### Build options
-Append `-DNO_ASSERTIONS` to the above `cmake` command to turn off runtime checking of assertions.
+Append `-DNO_ASSERTIONS=ON` to the above `cmake` command to turn off runtime checking of assertions.

 System requirements
 -------------------